Postdoctoral Research Scientist

 Postdoctoral Research Scientist in Computational Biology

 I was trained as a physicist and, in March 2015, I graduated from Swansea University with a PhD in theoretical physics.
 During my PhD I developed mathematical models to describe the thermodynamics of black holes, the astrophysical objects located at the centre of galaxies.

 After gaining my PhD, I joined the Intelligent Systems Laboratory (ISL) at University of Bristol.
 As a postdoctoral researcher at ISL, I built classifiers for predicting the functional impact of short insertions and deletions (collectively known as indels) in the human genome.

-As of June 2016, I'm a member of Dr Nellaker's group where I develop computational biology techniques and deploy machine learning algorithms to facilitate clinical diagnoses of rare diseases.
+As of June 2016, I'm a member of Dr Nellaker's group at the Big Data Institute, where I develop computational biology techniques and deploy machine learning algorithms to facilitate clinical diagnoses of rare diseases.